apereo/cas/docs/cas-server-documentation/installation/Passwordless-Authentication.md

 ## Multifactor Authentication Integration

 Passwordless authentication can be integrated with [CAS multifactor authentication providers](../mfa/Configuring-Multifactor-Authentication.html).
-In this scenario, once CAS configuration is enabled to support this behavior or the located passwordless user account is considered *eligible* for multifactor authentication, CAS will allow passwordless authentication to skip its own *intended normal* flow (i.e. as described above with token generation, etc) in favor of multifactor authentication providers that may be available and defined in CAS.
+In this scenario, once CAS configuration is enabled to support this behavior via settings  or the located passwordless user account is considered *eligible* for multifactor authentication, CAS will allow passwordless authentication to skip its own *intended normal* flow (i.e. as described above with token generation, etc) in favor of multifactor authentication providers that may be available and defined in CAS.